haskell/cabal/doc/cabal-package-description-file.rst

     may be necessary to set ``exposed: False`` for some old libraries that use a flat module namespace or where it is known that the exposed modules would clash with other common modules.

-.. pkg-field:: visibility: visibility specifiers

-    :since: 3.0

-    :default:
-        ``private`` for sublibraries.
-Cannot be set for main (unnamed) library, which is always public.

-    Can be ``public`` or ``private``.
-    Makes it possible to have multiple public libraries in a single package.
-    If set to ``public``, depending on this library from another package is allowed.
-If set to ``private``, depending on this library is allowed only from the same package.

-    See section on :ref:`Sublibraries <sublibs>` for examples and more information.

 .. pkg-field:: reexported-modules: exportlist
     :since: 1.22